 The first alternative technology is steam cleaning.
 The theory here is that most of the time we don’t need to actually wash anything off our clothes.
 Sometimes we get dirt or stains on our clothes, but usually we need to wash them because they start to smell otherwise.
 That’s down to bacteria, and you don’t need to get clothes wet and then dry again to dispose of the bacteria.

 The hipsters have known about this approach to laundry for years, with their advice to put your jeans in the freezer overnight rather than launder them.
 Whether it works or not I can’t say, but it’s a similar principle.
+(For most of us, washing jeans with a little care will do just fine.)

 The other method has been pioneered by a company called Xeros, who have developed a washing machine that uses polymer beads.
 It uses 70-90% less water and is far gentler on clothes, so they last longer.
 The little beads tumble through the machine, working the fabric and absorbing stains.
 The beads are sifted back out, and can be reused hundreds of times and then recycled.